 It may sound difficult, but it really is not.
 It is always fun to try something new in gardening and perhaps this is your year to try growing plants under lights.READ MORE

-If you find white mold in a bag of our potting soil, don’t think it’s spoiled like moldy bread.
+If you find white mold in potting soil, don’t think it’s spoiled like moldy bread.
 Consider this white webby material the ultimate proof of life.
 It is an undeniable sign that our potting soils are perfectly blended to create a bio-active root environment.
 Even while that bag sat at the garden center, a great deal of activity was going on in our living soils, and the mold proves it.
 This is a rare opportunity to actually see one of the invisible organisms that contribute so much to organic plant health.
 Such tiny living things are literally a web of life key to all fertile soils.

 Molds appear only when the bag is warm and moist inside.
 Such conditions actually make the mold grow on the surface of the soil because it thinks it’s underground.
 Once the bag is opened, sunlight and drier air forces them back to their invisible subterranean status.READ MORE